TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra symbols.
 It is sent to the PC as (hex) Unicode + [ALT] + [x] and can be directly entered into MSWord and in LibreOffice (also on Linux).
 The three control keys are [EXE] - send the symbol to the PC, [NXT] - next page of symbols, and [ESC] go back to the main Config layout - or press the small red pad again to leave the Math keyboard.
+Watch out for MSWord insists on capitilizing the first letter of a sentence - which will change the first math symbol in a sentence/line after a second symbol or letter or enter is typed.

 The [M6] key section in the code has a few examples of using Alt + Number Keypad for Maths and special symbols or characters.
 There are 2 ways to do it - the first is to type the character's Unicode (hex without the 0x or decimal) into